 Sano clutched his mother's hand, allowing the warmth of her voice and of her love to fill him.
-A part of him felt unworthy of it, after all the mistakes he'd made.
+A part of him felt unworthy of that love, after all the mistakes he'd made.

 “Do you think we're doing the right thing?”
 Sano asked his mother in a weak voice.
 “The chief of Angbun seems to think we're dragging Katam backwards.
 And considering what I did in Liman, it's hard to see that I'm helping at all.”

 However, Sano had been looking at their situation all wrong.
-He had volunteered to help Yiling because he had seen her cause as a way out of his own difficulties.
+He had volunteered to help Lady Yiling because he had seen her cause as a way out of his own difficulties.
 He had considered every challenge as a way to prove his worth, to show himself and the world that he deserved to live in the open.
-And while there was nothing wrong with Sano's desires, he had been too near-sighted.
+And while there was nothing wrong with Sano's desires, they made him near-sighted.
 The situation was so much bigger than just himself, or his pride, or even his mother.
 Sano had never really considered how fraught this conflict would be for other Katamans.

 “Sano, I may not be the best person to answer.
 I led a failed rebellion after all.”
 His mother chuckled softly.
 “But what I do know now is that I was wrong to hide for so long.
 I turned my back on the world, and during all those years in the foothills, I tried to convince myself it was better for everyone.
 But in the act of escaping from the things that could hurt us, I haven’t done much good either.
 What happened in Liman was terrible, and maybe you'll spend the rest of your life atoning for those deaths.
 I know what that's like.
 But if we have the ability to do something good now, isn't it worth trying?”